Watch Dame Maggie Smith talk Harry Potter & Downton at the BFI & Radio Times Television Festival 2017

 Smith also opened up about her lack of interest in watching her performance in Downton Abbey, saying: “I haven’t seen it.
 It got to a point when it was too late to catch up.”

 Asked whether she had seen the odd clip at awards ceremonies, she responded: "Yes, you’re forced to.
-It’s always weird of course it’s weird."
+It’s always weird, of course it’s weird."

-Meanwhile, asked to recall the most tormented thing she ever did, Smith remembered a time during the filming of Harry Potter when she was trapped in a trailer in the snow for “for about a week with that daft hat on my head".
+Meanwhile, asked to recall the most tormented thing she ever did, Smith remembered a time during the filming of Harry Potter when she was trapped in a trailer in the snow "for about a week with that daft hat on my head".

 "And sitting in that trailer day after day and not being used, that doesn’t make you feel that jolly.
 That was a horrid thing," she continued.